 At each reporting date, the Company assesses its non-financial assets to determine whether there are any indications of impairment.
 If any indication of impairment exists, an estimate of the asset's recoverable amount is calculated.
 Non-financial assets that do not generate independent cash flows are grouped together into a cash generating unit ("CGU"), which represents the lowest level at which largely independent cash flows are generated.
-The recoverable amount of a CGU is determined based on value-in-use calculations.
+The recoverable amount of a CGU is the greater of its value in use and its fair value less costs of disposal.
+Value in use is calculated as the present value of the estimated future cash flows discounted at appropriate discount rates.
 These calculations require the use of estimates and assumptions.